hcn1z1/HCDS-Topics/hcn1z1/SSLStrip.md

 Another solution can be spreading awareness to client.

-I know that those solutions doesn't seem efficent but honestly, it depends totally on the user himself and the power of the OS firewall at some point.
+I know that those solutions doesn't seem efficient but honestly, it depends totally on the user himself and the power of the OS firewall at some point.

 ## Conclusion